-The workforce landscape years ago is totally different from what it is today.
+The workforce landscape years ago is different from what it is today.
 And it’s going to continue changing.
 Along with the rapid pace of digital transformation, the future of work is getting harder and harder to predict.
 As the upcoming members of the workforce, how can you start preparing your students for the future?

 How to prepare students for the future of work